Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

  As You can see Below, there are only errors directly related to Bootstrap itself and no errors were present linking directly to my own code.

   ![W3C Jigsaw Report](assets/img/w3-jigsaw.PNG)

+ ### 🎯 Additional Testing:

+ 1. Page Links : Tested each page link by checking that each link works from each page and also tested these on desktop, laptop and mobile devices.
+ 2. Eternal Links : Tested all external links for each page to make sure that their end destination was correct and also did this for desktop, laptop and mobile devices.
+ 3. Form : As for the form on the contact page.
+I have tested this by adding Netlify form

  ### 🎯 Bugs